ome/openmicroscopy/components/tests/ui/README.md

 ./build.py -f components/tests/ui/build.xml ui-test-insight

-To run the tests in a given folder under testcases/insight ./build.py -f components/tests/ui/build.xml ui-test-insight -DFOLDER=icons
+To run the tests in a given folder under testcases/insight e.g.
+./build.py -f components/tests/ui/build.xml ui-test-insight -DFOLDER=icons

-The output of the tests can be found under components/tests/ui/target/insight/*.
+The output of the tests can be found under components/tests/ui/target/reports/insight/*.
 One output directory will be created for each testcases directory.

+To run the tests in a given test e.g.
+./build.py -f components/tests/ui/build.xml ui-test-insight -DTEST=experiments/scratchpad.txt

+The output of the test can be found under components/tests/ui/target/reports/insight/experiments i.e. The parent directory of the test itself.

 OMERO.web
 ---------